William D. Coolidge

 - "Order del Mento" by the Chilean Government

 In 1937 he received from the University of Zurich an honorary M.D. degree in acknowledgement of his outstanding achievements in the field of applied physics in medical science, particularly in the field of X-rays.
-Only one or two other laymen in this country have been so honored.
-He has also been awarded Doctor of Science degrees from Union College (1927) and Lehigh University (1927).
+He was also awarded Doctor of Science degrees from Union College (1927) and Lehigh University (1927).